Skip to content

 The linear-scale rule and its three exceptions

-Bake time is NOT linear
+Bake time is not linear — but your workflow is

 Butter temperature: the invisible variable

 Every cookie recipe says "softened butter."
-What that means: 65-68°F. You can test by pressing your finger into the stick — it should dent, not squish.
-Butter at 72°F (too warm) creams too easily, making cookies that spread into crepes.
-Butter at 55°F won't cream, leaving flour streaks in the final dough.
-When scaling to 6+ dozen, your mixing takes longer and butter warms during the process — chill the mixing bowl in the freezer for 10 minutes before starting, or work in batches.
+What that means: 65-68°F. You can test by pressing your finger into the stick — it should dent about ¼ inch without squishing through.
+Butter at 72°F (too warm) creams too easily, producing an emulsified mass that holds too much air, and cookies spread into thin, greasy crepes.
+Butter at 55°F won't cream at all, leaving flour streaks in the final dough and producing dense, lumpy cookies that bake unevenly.

 Chilling dough: when and for how long

-At 2 dozen, a 30-minute chill in the fridge helps spread control but isn't essential.
+At 2 dozen, a 30-minute chill in the fridge helps with spread control but isn't essential.
 At 6 dozen, chilling is non-negotiable.
-Portion the dough into balls, arrange on a sheet, chill 30 minutes, then bake — this gives consistent cookies even when the third batch sits 45 minutes while the first two bake.
-For 10+ dozen, portion and freeze; the frozen dough balls last 2 months and bake straight from frozen (add 2 min to bake time).
+Portion the dough into balls (a #40 cookie scoop = 1.5 tbsp, ideal for standard 2-inch cookies), arrange on a parchment-lined sheet, chill 30 minutes, then bake.
+This gives consistent cookies even when the third batch sits on the counter for 45 minutes while the first two bake.

 Cookie-specific scaling notes